gzlicanyi/Sentinel/README.md

   }
 }
 ```

+After above steps, you can use sentinel now.
 By default, we will provide adapter to do this for popular frameworks.

 More examples and information can be found in the [How To Use](https://github.com/alibaba/Sentinel/wiki/How-to-Use) section.